majidmalekan/bazorg/README.md

 - **Repository Pattern**: Abstracts data access logic, ensuring clean architecture.
 - **Read-Through Cache Strategy**: Retrieves data from cache when available, falls back to the database otherwise, and caches the result for future use.
 - **Dynamic Cache Drivers**: Supports switching between Redis, File, and Database caching at runtime.
-- **Unit and Feature Tests**: Comprehensive test coverage to validate the caching behavior and repository logic.
+- **Feature Tests**: Comprehensive test coverage to validate the caching behavior and repository logic.

 ---